raspberrypi/documentation/linux/kernel/building.md

 <a name="default_configuration"></a>
 #### Apply the default configuration

-First, prepare the default configuration by running the following commands, depending on your Raspberry Pi version:
+First, prepare the default configuration by running the following commands, depending on your Raspberry Pi version and OS edition:

+##### If on the Raspberry Pi OS (32-bit)

-##### Raspberry Pi 1, Pi Zero, Pi Zero W, and Compute Module default build configuration
+###### Raspberry Pi 1, Pi Zero, Pi Zero W, and Compute Module default build configuration

 ```bash
 cd linux